EvergreenTheTree/dotfiles/SOFTWARE.md

 # Command Line

+- zsh: My favorite shell currently
 - tmux: My choice of terminal multiplexer.
-- zsh: My favorite shell currently
-- **[LINUX]** kitty: The best terminal emulator around.
+- **[LINUX]** kitty: My favorite terminal emulator.
 Konsole is good too if you are using KDE.
+- ag or "the silver searcher": Used by FZF to get gitignore-sensitive results
+- ripgrep: better than ag for command line use
+- fd: better `find`
+- bat: better `cat`
+- difftastic: semantically aware diffs, needed for default difftool in git config
+- keychain: SSH agent handler

 # Web